 35) What is a mortgage broker?

 A mortgage broker is an independent real estate financing professional who specializes in the origination of residential and/or commercial mortgages.
 Typically they do not fund or service the loan itself, but instead, they act as an agent or manager for capital sources who act as loan wholesalers.
 A mortgage broker is also an independent contractor working with most lenders at any one time.
-By combining professional expertise with direct access to hundreds of loan products, a broker provides consumers the most efficient and cost-effective method of offering suitable financing options tailored to the consumer’s specific financial goals.
+By combining professional expertise with direct access to hundreds of loan products, a broker provides consumers with the most efficient and cost-effective method of offering suitable financing options tailored to the consumer’s specific financial goals.

 36) What is title insurance?

 Protecting purchasers against loss is accomplished by the issuance of a title insurance policy, which states that if the status of the title to a parcel of real property is other than as represented, and if the insured suffers a loss as a result of title defect, the insurer will reimburse the insured for that loss and any related legal expenses, up to the face amount of the policy.
 Title insurance differs significantly from other forms of insurance.
-While the functions of most other forms of insurance is to guard against future events (such as death or accidents or in the case of property, fire or flood), the primary purpose of title insurance is to eliminate risks and prevent losses caused by events that have happened in the past.
+While the functions of most other forms of insurance are to guard against future events (such as death or accidents or in the case of property, fire or flood), the primary purpose of title insurance is to eliminate risks and prevent losses caused by events that have happened in the past.
 To achieve this goal, title insurers perform an extensive search of the public records to determine whether there are any adverse claims to the subject of real estate.
 Those claims are either eliminated prior to the issuance of a title policy or their existence is exempted from coverage.
 Talk to your lawyer for advice on this approach.

 37) Who is an appraiser?